DusBaja/ivs_path_generation/README.md

 Compared with SBJTS, LightSB therefore provides a simpler **continuous-diffusion Schrödinger-bridge reference**: it uses endpoint marginal constraints and a Wiener reference process, whereas SBJTS models the finite-dimensional joint law of the latent time series using a jump-diffusion construction.

 LightSB is a **fixed reference model** in the conditioning-lag ablation.
-It is not assigned a conditioning order \(L\); the same LightSB result is shown across lag dashboards solely to provide a common benchmark.
+It is not assigned a conditioning order $L$; the same LightSB result is shown across lag dashboards solely to provide a common benchmark.

 ---